Itinerary: Valsavarenche, Aosta, Sarre, Aymavilles, Introd, Creton, Dégioz, Gran Paradiso National Park

 Then you will reach Introd, a small town that hosts "Parco Animalier", a wonderful park where the animals of the region Aosta Valley such as ibex, chamois, deer, marmots, rabbits, owls live free and can be watched closely.
 The park is open every day from April 1 to November 30.

-From now on, the route takes us to the heart of Valsavarenche and Gran Paradiso National Park.
+From now on, the route takes you to the heart of Valsavarenche and to Gran Paradiso National Park.
 This park is the oldest national park in Italy: it was established in 1922 to celebrate the beauty and majesty of Gran Paradiso, which is the only mountain over 4,000 meters of height entirely located in Italy.
 The Park is also a great destination for those who love nature, flora and fauna.

 The whole Valsavarenche valley is a perfect place for hikers and trekkers, especially for beginners, thanks to the many easy-level paths and routes.
 The valley is also scattered with many picturesque mountain villages, such as Chevrere, Fenile, Bois de' Clin, Rovenaud, Creton, Tignet, Maisonasse, Eau Rousse, Pessey and Pont.